shoeffner/mthesis/src/models_and_methods.md

 to \num{0.3} by default, following @Hume2012.

-So to detect a pupil center first the gradient image of the eye has to be calculated, for which Gaze uses the standard sobel filter.
+So to detect a pupil center first the gradient image of the eye has to be calculated, for which Gaze uses the standard Sobel filter.
 Using the gradient magnitudes and the model parameter $\theta$, a dynamic threshold $\vartheta$ can be calculated to discard all low gradients and normalize those which are not discarded (@eq:threshphi).
 Then for each possible pupil center location $\hat{p}$,